This page was last updated in December 2021

 The website has been under development since late 2015 and we now believe that it provides a reasonably accurate picture of the company activities and development from 1900 to 1988.
-The ‘Re-Newall’ page still remains to be completed and we need help with this, please.
+The ‘Re-Newall’ page has at last been created (2021), but details are still a bit thin and we would welcome any additional information you can provide. (contact: firstname.lastname@example.org)

 During September 2017, the ‘Keighley Grinders’ page was added, and a ‘Photo Gallery’ page created.
 As with all pages, these will be updated as new information/photos become available.